sbin-github/sbin-public-cv.github.io/projects.md

 Most gait analysis methods employ IMUs or encoders.
 However, those sensor system requires solid brackets, and misalignment problems are often caused.
 We developed a soft sensor system with an ergonomic design and optimized our algorithm for the robust real-time gait phase & mode analysis.
 <br>
 - A very early step of this study was announced in [IEEE ICCAS 2021](https://ieeexplore.ieee.org/document/9649762)
-- Another early step was accepted by IFAC MECHATRONICS 2022
+- Another early step was announced in IFAC MECHATRONICS 2022

 ---